Assemblies

 Lost Property

-Lost property is located in the hall; please check this for lost items.
+Lost property is located in outside the hall; please check this for lost items.
 Clothing and other personal property that is named will be returned to the owner.
 Occasionally small items are handed in to the office so please check with them if you are looking for anything other than clothing, hats, shoes, lunchboxes and drink bottles.
 Please Name All Items

 Messages to Children